-- Week 29 cumulatively is 9% above last year, holding steady for the past four weeks.
+- Week 42 cumulatively is 8% above last year, down slightly from recent weeks.

-- Cumulatively, at Week 29 there are more clients up than down, consistent with the trend of many weeks.
+- Cumulatively, at Week 42 there are more clients up than down, consistent with the trend of many weeks.
 But, there has been a slight shift in the number of clients down.

 In addition to this report from the Avalon trenches, we want to celebrate our clients who are involved in the front-line covid-19 response for communities who are vulnerable.
 We are so proud of you!

 And more!
 See Avalon’s Clients in the News Special Covid-19 Edition.